SudoFishLabs/leveluphn/content/english/pages/tos.md

 draft: false
 ---

-**LevelUp For Hackernews - Terms of Service**
+**LevelUp For Hacker News - Terms of Service**

 **Effective Date:** February 25, 2025

 **1. Acceptance of Terms**

-By accessing or using the LevelUp For Hackernews application ("the App"), published by Hemant Chaudhary, you ("you" or "User") agree to be bound by these Terms of Service ("Terms"). `sudofish.com` is a website fully owned by Hemant Chaudhary.
+By accessing or using the LevelUp For Hacker News application ("the App"), published by Hemant Chaudhary, you ("you" or "User") agree to be bound by these Terms of Service ("Terms"). `sudofish.com` is a website fully owned by Hemant Chaudhary.
 If you do not agree to these Terms, you may not use the App.

 **2. User Conduct**